axibase/atsd-use-cases/IRSTaxFilings_2018/README.md

 ### Introduction

 Each year the Internal Revenue Service (IRS) releases [public data](https://www.irs.gov/newsroom/2018-and-prior-year-filing-season-statistics) about the number of Americans who have filed their annual income tax paperwork.
-The data for 2018 shows that American filing practice is roughly in line with the previous several years although minor differences can always be detected between almost any two datasets.
+The data for 2018 shows that American filing practice is roughly in line with the previous several years although minor differences can always be detected between any two datasets.
 Open-source data may be visualized using [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) and queried with [SQL console](https://github.com/axibase/atsd/tree/master/sql#overview).

 ### Objectives

 * Visualize public data using [ChartLab](https://apps.axibase.com);
 * Query data using **SQL console**;
-* Compare and contrast previous-year filing statistics with current-year data via multiple chart configurations and queries.
+* Compare and contrast previous-year filing statistics with current-year data via chart configurations and queries.

 ### Visualization